abhishekbajpayee/openfv/docs/source/setup.rst

 OpenFV.
 This documentation assumes that you have a basic working knowledge of Linux.

-OpenFV depends on the following packages:
+OpenFV requires the following packages:

 #.
 CMake 2.8 or higher
 #.
 Git
 #.
 GCC 4.4.x or higher
 #.
 Python 2.7
 #.
-Qt4 +
-#.
-CUDA toolkit 6 + (Even if you don't have a CUDA capable GPU on your
-   machine because CUDA toolkit is currently is a required dependency.
-In case you do not have a GPU, feel free to skip installing driver and samples.
-The GPU function will just not run.)
-#.
 Boost Libraries, libtiff4 +, gperftools
 #.
 Glog, Google Log 0.3.1 +
 #.
 Ceres Solver, Eigen 3.2.2 +, Atlas, SuiteSparse
 #.
-OpenCV 2.4.10 or earlier (3.0+ not yet supported) built with Python, Qt, and CUDA
+OpenCV 2.4.10 (3.0+ not yet supported) built with Python,
+   [optional: Qt and CUDA (if you have a GPU on your machine)]

    * Some versions may not be compatable.
-In such a case, please let us know
+In such a case, please let us know.

+The following packages are optional for OpenFV:

+#.
+Qt4 +
+#.
+CUDA toolkit 7.5 preferred (6.0+ should work, 8.0 not supported)

+   * If Qt is no installed, any live view functions will not work.

 14.04
 ^^^^^

 .. code-block:: bash

-    $ sudo apt-get install qt5-default libtiff5-dev libgoogle-glog-dev
+    $ sudo apt-get install libtiff5-dev libgoogle-glog-dev
+    $ sudo apt-get install qt5-default

 12.04